 Members of the Prosecuting Attorneys’ Retirement Fund (PARF) include:

 The Indiana Public Retirement System (INPRS) is the administrator of your benefit system.
-The Board of Trustees determines if you qualify for benefits under Indiana law.
+Eligibility for benefits is determined by Indiana law.

 Your PERF pension benefit may completely offset your monthly PARF benefit.
 If this happens, you will receive a one-time payment of your PARF contributions plus interest.
 The board sets the rate which is credited annually.
 If your PERF benefit completely offsets your PARF, you will not receive a monthly benefit from PARF.

 You must contribute 6 percent of the state paid portion of your salary.
-The 6 percent contribution is required for up to 22 years of service.
-The amount will be withheld by the Auditor of the State.
+The 6 percent contribution is required for up to 22 years of service and is withheld by the Auditor of the State.
 The State may elect to pay the contribution for you as a pickup under Section 414 (h) of the Internal Revenue Code.
 This contribution is reported as a pre-tax salary reduction.

 The amount credited to your account must equal the value of your contributions plus interest valued the day before you apply for a distribution or the date of your death plus contributions received after that date.
-You must meet the following criteria:
+The following criteria applies:

 The amount credited to your contribution account must equal the value of your contribution account balance plus interest valued the day before you apply for a distribution.